nicholasgubbins/ContextFreeComposition/README.md

 To run the program, type ./AlgorithmicComposer <inputdirectory> <outputdirectory> into the command line, replacing the directories appropriately.
 Then follow the instructions to compose on the command line new pieces.
 Scores can be found in the xml directory

 Note that the output file will be a MusicXML file, and as such score editing software will be needed to open and listen to the product.
-I recommend downloading the free copy of Finale NotePad found at http://www.finalemusic.com/products/finale-notepad/resources/
+I recommend downloading this [free copy of Finale NotePad](http://www.finalemusic.com/products/finale-notepad/resources/).

 Thanks to shabohou for his [implementation of the ADIOS algorithm](https://github.com/shaobohou/madios) and to sourceforge for their [libmusicxml library](http://libmusicxml.sourceforge.net).